 The list goes on and on.
-I challenge you to go the the grocery store or even your pantry and read the ingredients list.
-I’m sure you will be hard pressed to find something that does not contain soy, corn, or wheat in its various names.
+I challenge you to go to the grocery store or even your pantry and read the ingredients list.
+I’m sure you will be hard-pressed to find something that does not contain soy, corn, or wheat in its various names.

 Let’s start talking more about this and what can be done.

 I didn’t even go in the massive decline in the bee and butterfly population since the introduction of mass spraying of crops with the multinational’s weed killers and GMO crops.